 • Asian countries have a tradition of wearing masks to prevent inhalation of pollution or transmission of droplets when they are coughing and sneezing.
 This is tradition, not based on research.
 All Asian countries experienced huge spikes in infections despite masks.

 • With their Feb 2021 recommendation to wear two masks, a nylon stocking over the mask, or an N95, the CDC essentially admits that their year long mask experiment did not work.
 Wearing multiple masks or stockings over the mask is unrealistic.
 N95s need to be fit tested and wearers need training on proper use for them to be effective.

 • Wearing a mask is harmful.
-Masks collect microbes so well that they function as "personal bioaerosol samplers" increasing our risk of infection, reduce oxygen levels, increase carbon dioxide levels with numerous serious consequences (including suppressing the immune system, causing an acidic environment in the body, headaches, brain fog, reduced performance), release dangerous nano fibers which we inhale deep into the lungs.
+Masks collect microbes so well that they function as "personal bioaerosol samplers" increasing our risk of infection, reduce oxygen levels, increase carbon dioxide levels with numerous serious consequences (including suppressing the immune system, causing an acidic environment in the body, headaches, brain fog, reduced performance), release dangerous nano fibers which we inhale deep into the lungs, and may even have worsened case fatality rates.
 Exercising with a mask may be particularly harmful.

 Broad Consensus Masks Won't Help